 #4: Know the composition of the test

-The Polygraph examination is made up of three principal sections:
+The polygraph examination is made up of three principal sections:

-These questions ARE part of the test.
-And you should consider the entirety of the time you spend in the interrogation room a valid part of the test.
+You should consider the entirety of the time you spend in the interrogation room a valid part of the test.

-The examiner will tell you when the Actual Test is going to begin, and they’ll indicate to you when it has ended.
+The examiner will tell you when the actual test is going to begin, and they’ll indicate to you when it has ended.
 But as long as you have monitors attached to your body, you should consider the test to be in operation.

 - Your history of theft, including shoplifting and petty theft from your employer

 - Involvement in drug trafficking, drug dealing, and organized crime of all sorts